 Elastos has set out to become the internet of the future by creating the world’s first open-source internet operating system powered by blockchain technology.
 Basically, the team is trying to create the infrastructure of a new internet that is more secure and allows for the transfer of value and generation of wealth.

-What Does Elastos Do?
+What is Elastos (ELA)?

 Cybercrime rates are spiking (both from blackhead hackers as well as from tech giants) and are expected to increasingly affect global internet users.
 One of the main reasons why is that every device and every operating system is a potential security threat, bringing with it the possibility for online organizations to hoard data.
 Every direct connection to the internet creates a 2-sided gate.